pantheon-systems/documentation/source/_docs/debug-slow-performance.md

 - [Varnish](/docs/varnish) - Spread out across multiple servers, and the cache is not shared between servers.
 - [APC](/docs/alternative-php-cache/) - PHP has it's own opcode cache, which is not shared between application servers.
-- [drupal](https://drupal.org/node/326504) and [Redis](/docs/redis/) - Shared between your servers, but caches do expire and will need to be regenerated.
-​​Therefore, more traffic means more cache hits and faster performance, given the number of components involved.
+- [Drupal](https://drupal.org/node/326504){.external} and [Redis](/docs/redis/) - Shared between your servers, but caches do expire and will need to be regenerated.
+Therefore, more traffic means more cache hits and faster performance, given the number of components involved.

 ## Too Much Traffic
 Of course, too much site traffic can be a problem if you just don't have enough resources.